Case Study Summary

-Little Hans was a 5-year-old boy with a phobia of horses.
+- Little Hans was a 5-year-old boy with a phobia of horses.
 Like all clinical case studies, the primary aim was to treat the phobia.

 Throughout this time, the main theme of his fantasies and dreams was widdlers and widdling.
 When he was about three and a half years old his mother told him not to touch his widdler or else she would call the doctor to come and cut it off.

 He is afraid a horse will bite him in the street, and this fear seems somehow connected with his having been frightened by a large penis’.

 The father went on to provide Freud with extensive details of conversations with Hans.
 Together, Freud and the father tried to understand what the boy was experiencing and undertook to resolve his phobia of horses.

 Freud wrote a summary of his treatment of Little Hans, in 1909, in a paper entitled “ Analysis of a Phobia in a Five-year-old Boy. “

 Case History: Little Hans’ Phobia

 Since the family lived opposite a busy coaching inn, that meant that Hans was unhappy about leaving the house because he saw many horses as soon as he went out of the door.

 When he was first asked about his fear Hans said that he was frightened that the horses would fall down and make a noise with their feet.
 He was most frightened of horses which were drawing heavily laden carts, and, in fact, had seen a horse collapse and die in the street one time when he was out with his nurse.

-Freud believed that the horse was a symbol for his father, and the black bits were a moustache.
+Freud believed that the horse was a symbol of his father, and the black bits were a mustache.
 After the interview, the father recorded an exchange with Hans where the boy said ‘Daddy don’t trot away from me!

 - In the second fantasy, which occurred the next day, Hans imagined that a plumber had come and first removed his bottom and widdler and then gave him another one of each, but larger.